khawkins98/all-the-stations/videos.md

 </style>
 ## All The Videos

-For those of you who want to watch the journey from beginning to end here's a list of **all** the YouTube videos created as part of the All The Stations 2017.
+For those of you who want to enjoy the journey from beginning to end here's the ultimate list of **all** the YouTube videos created as part of the All The Stations 2017.
 We’ve grouped them by region, but please note this is not always chronological.

 <ul>
 <span class="li bl"><span class="bk">Videos on All The Stations channel</span></span>